-Series 37 - Canada Securities Representative Exam (CD)
+Series 37 - Canada Securities Representative Examination (CD)

 The Series 37 exam—the Canada Securities Representative Qualification Examination (CD)—an abbreviated version of the Series 7 exam, is appropriate for candidates who hold a registration in good standing with Canadian securities regulatory authorities and are seeking registration in the U.S. The exam assesses the competency of the candidate to perform his or her job as a general securities representative in the U.S. It measures the degree to which each candidate possesses the knowledge needed to perform the critical functions of a general securities representative, including sales of corporate securities, investment company securities, variable annuities, direct participation programs, options and government securities.

 The Series 37 exam consists of 90 scored questions.
 Candidates have two hours and 30 minutes to complete the exam.
 The passing score is 72%.